cetinkayaevren/post_train_fine_tune_llms/README.md

 # Post-Training & Fine-Tuning LLMs

-This repository collects Jupyter notebooks that implement and demonstrate post-training and fine-tuning methods for large language models (LLMs).
+This repository includes Python Jupyter notebooks that implement and demonstrate post-training and fine-tuning methods for large language models (LLMs).
 The notebooks explore both parameter-efficient fine-tuning (PEFT) strategies (e.g., LoRA) and reinforcement-based fine-tuning approaches (e.g., PPO / GRPO for RLHF-style optimization).
 The goal is to provide reproducible examples and practical guidance for adapting pre-trained LLMs to downstream tasks and reward-driven behavior.

 - Repository: https://github.com/cetinkayaevren/post_train_fine_tune_llms
-- Primary language / artifacts: Jupyter Notebooks
+- Primary language / artifacts: Python - Jupyter Notebooks

 Table of contents
 - About